jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 ### Streaming Files

-We can address the problem of the single threaded approach by spwaning a second thread in the first to stream the file in smaller chunks.
-We need to use two thread because the Response body stream cannot change the status of the Response, but some i/o operations, e.g. File::open, may return errors require a different response.
-These operation all need to take place in the top level thread, before the Response body thread is spawned.
+We can address the problem of the single threaded approach by using a second `mpsc::channel` to stream the file in smaller chunks.
+We need to use two channels because the Response body stream cannot change the status of the Response, but some i/o operations, e.g. File::open, may return errors requiring a different response.
+These operation all need to take place before the Response future is sent over the oneshot, before the loop that streams the Response body is started.

 ```rust
 fn stream_file(f: &str) -> Box<Future<Item = Response, Error = hyper::Error>> {